-- Improving the economic and social conditions of local communities, facilitating their access to education, essential services and developing a youth employment strategy; - Guarantee the preservation of the rights of the local populations.
-To do this, CIB works with independent NGOs to raise awareness, inform and integrate the IPLCs into a participatory forest management approach; - Contribute to local economic development, through the promotion of alternative economic activities and through a Local Development Fund (LDF) financed by CIB and co-managed by the local population, the Administration, local NGOs and CIB.
+- Improving the economic and social conditions of local communities, facilitating their access to education, essential services and developing a youth employment strategy; Guarantee the preservation of the use rights of local populations.
+To do this, CIB works with independent NGOs to raise awareness, inform and integrate the IPLCs into a participatory - Contribute to local economic development, through the promotion of alternative economic activities and through a Local Development Fund (LDF) financed by CIB and co-managed by the local population, the Administration, local NGOs and CIB.